 MetLase, the provider of bespoke engineering solutions to complex industrial problems, will provide an ambitious series of standardised Industry 4.0 digital products that can be taken to market and applied in many areas of manufacturing.

 Phase two of the project will see MetLase applying its core digital architecture to develop and commercialise a suite of other digital products over a two-year period, including Smart Bench, Smart Cell, Smart Shield, Smart Fixtures, and Smart Machining.
-This will considerably widen MetLase’s digital offering and enable significant business scale-up and global export opportunities.
+This will considerably widen MetLase’s digital offering and enable digital growth through significant business scale-up and global export opportunities.

 During Phase 2, MetLase is planning to create additional new jobs in the Sheffield City Region over a two-year period.